tanvirwahid/url-shortener/README.md

 12) Open new terminal and run 'npm install'.
 Run 'npm run dev' after dependencies are installed.
 13) Run 'php artisan migrate' and 'php artisan db:seed'
 14) Run 'php artisan serve'.
 Open another terminal and run 'php artisan queue:work'.
-15) Open another terminal and run 'php artisan queue:work --queue=url-shortener'
+15) Open another terminal and run 'php artisan queue:work --queue=url-shortener'.
+16) Now open browser and go to localhost:8000 (port might be different).
+17) Expired urls will be automatically deleted (after 48 hours of expiration).
+This command is run in every 6 hours.
+You can run 'php artisan delete-expired-urls' to test the command.

 There's also 4 apis.
 They are
 1) /api/v1/login (method = POST) (form-data: email, password)